 Sir Quentin Blake is one of the most popular and enduring illustrators in the world today.
 Since 1960 he has illustrated over 250 books by many writers, including Joan Aiken, Michael Rosen and most famously Roald Dahl.
 He also writes and illustrates his own picture books.
 In 1999 he was appointed the first Children’s Laureate.

-Lauren Child MBE is an author and illustrator, best known for the Charlie and Lola picture book series and for Clarice Bean.
+Lauren Child MBE is an award-winning author and illustrator and the current Children's Laureate 2017-2019.
+She is best known for the Charlie and Lola picture book series and for Clarice Bean.

-Sarah Culshaw is a partner at UK law firm Collyer Bristow LLP.
+Sarah Culshaw is a consultant at UK law firm Teacher Stern.
 Before retraining as a lawyer she worked as an illustrators’ agent, founding her own artists' agency, Sharp Practice.

-Peter Fineman was the joint founder of Fineman Ross, specialists in commercial property investment, and remains one of the senior partners.
+Peter Fineman is the joint founder of Fineman Ross, specialists in commercial property investment.

-Judy Gibbons is a non-executive director of the Guardian Media Group, Michael Kors, Hammerson plc, and Virgin Money Giving and was previously on the board of 02.
-Her career spans 35 year in technology at Hewlett-Packard, Apple Computer and Microsoft.
+Judy Gibbons is the Chairman of Which?
+Limited and creative digital design agency Beyond and a non-executive director of Michael Kors and Hammerson plc Her career spans 35 years in technology at Hewlett-Packard, Apple Computer and Microsoft.

 Sir Alan Parker is Chairman of the PR Group Brunswick, which he founded in 1987.

 Claudia Zeff (Deputy Chair) has curated several exhibitions for House of Illustration and is Creative Consultant to Quentin Blake.